 The surcharge penalty charge will be a percentage of any outstanding taxes due, with the percentage rate dependent on how late you are with payment.
 The current rates for 2022 are:-

 If you forget to submit your tax return before the filing window and NO tax is due, the fine is €100 or €200 if the Agencia Tributaria has previously requested you to file a return.

 Further penalty fines are possible and can be up to 150% of tax due, plus a fine and interest.

 How Much Tax Will I Have to Pay?

 This will depend of course on your level of income.
 Like in the UK and other countries, there are tax brackets and thresholds that need to be applied to any income.

-There are also income tax thresholds for pensioners, for the disabled and for those with children.
+There are also income tax thresholds for pensioners, the disabled and those with children.
 These are outlined below.

 Individual and Pensioner Allowances

 65 years and over - €6,700